azizcodes/azizcodes.github.io/_posts/2018-01-10-findingstuff.md

 find ~/ -type f -iname '*passport*'
 ```

-This will perform a *regex* (regular expression) search probably take a long time going through all subfolders of your home folder.
+This will perform a _case insensitive_ search probably take a long time going through all subfolders of your home folder.
 The more specific you are, excluding folders and types of files you don't need, the better.
 The `-type f` is to tell `find` you are looking for a regular file (not a directory, `d`).

 I prefer going to the folder where I am searching first.
 Say it is in the `~/Documents` folder and we know the word `passport` is for sure it's in lowercase.